TIERS/drone-racing/README.md

 Run the simulator with

 ```
+source ~/drone_racing_ws/devel.setup.bash
 roslaunch tiers_drone_racing hector_dronerace.launch
 ```

-Start the motors
+Start the motors in another terminal window/tab:
 ```
+source ~/drone_racing_ws/devel.setup.bash
 rosservice call /enable_motors "enable: true"
 ```

-In order to control the UAV with keyboard teleop, (install it with
+In order to control the UAV with keyboard teleop, install it with
 ```
 sudo apt install ros-melodic-teleop-twist-keyboard
 ```

-if you don't have it yet, and run the teleop node:
+if you don't have it yet, and run the teleop node in a separate terminal window/tab:
 ```
 rosrun tiers_drone_racing tello_controller.py
 ```